 Last updated 3rd January 2019

 For numerous reasons, you may need to modify the configuration of your Web Hosting plan.
-For this reason, OVH has implemented a file that allows you to change certain settings: the .ovhconfig file.
+For this reason, OVHcloud has implemented a file that allows you to change certain settings: the .ovhconfig file.

 This guide explains the.ovhconfig file and how to edit it.

-- a compatible OVH Web Hosting plan (excluding Cloud Web)
+- a compatible OVHcloud Web Hosting plan (excluding Cloud Web)

 - your FTP user password, which provides you with access to your storage space